dstndstn/ch_frb_io/README.md

   - Nuisance issue: if a chime_network_stream is constructed from python, then it doesn't respond to control-C (not sure if this is a 'ch_frb_io' loose end, or an 'rf_pipelines' loose end).

+  - Minor: implement an optimization to intensity_network_ostream which doesn't send a packet which is entirely masked (i.e. data array is all zeros)

   - Open-ended item: there are lots of things that can go wrong in a realtime system, such as temporary network failures, and threads running slow so that ring buffers